kubedb/cli/docs/concepts/mongodb.md

 ### spec.databaseSecret
 `spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mongodb` super user.
-If not set, KubeDB operator creates a new Secret `{tpr-name}-admin-auth` for storing the password for `mongodb` superuser for each MongoDB object.
-If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.
+If not set, KubeDB operator creates a new Secret `{mongodb-object-name}-admin-auth` for storing the password for `mongodb` superuser for each MongoDB object.
+If you want to use an existing secret please specify that when creating the MongoDB object using `spec.databaseSecret.secretName`.

 This secret contains a `.admin` key which contains the password for `mongodb` superuser.
 Example:
 ```ini